SunsetMkt/BeyondSilence/README.md

 # BeyondSilence（超越寂静）

 BeyondSilence recognizes prolonged user inactivity on GitHub (Max 89 days), offering a gentle acknowledgment by showing pre-set messages.
+It's designed to run on a public GitHub repository with GitHub Actions.

 ## Quick Start